Home Solar Panel Cost, Savings, and Incentives

 Can I install solar panels myself?

 In limited cases you may be able to install solar panels yourself.
 If your panels are going to connect to the grid, you may not be legally allowed.
-Residential solar systems typically require permits and other paperwork, not to mention technical electrical work, that are best lest to professionals.
+Residential solar systems typically require permits and other paperwork, not to mention technical electrical work, that are best left to professionals.

 See what solar can do for you: